iamt4nk/smm.nvim/README.md

 ### Other Commands
 There are a few other commands you can currently run if you are a Spotify Premium User:
 - `:Spotify pause`: Pauses current song
 - `:Spotify resume`: Resumes current song
+- `:Spotify auth`: Re-authorizes with the Spotify app in case there are issues